intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Bumped version number to 0.6.0
-- Fixed deleteExtraEventsFromDexie function being called on each array iteration in saveAPIEventReponseToDexie
+- Fixed some children not being added in getTopLevelUID_V3.
-- Changes to dexie db structure!
-- Improved rendering:
-    - Now uses stored parent data, rather than looping over the tasks.